When Will Clinical Hypnosis be Beneficial

 Clients often express a number of fears about being hypnotized.
 They fear they will lose control, surrender their will, and result in being dominated.
 Many people base these assumptions about hypnosis on stage acts.

 In hypnosis, the client is not under the control of the hypnotist.
 Hypnosis is not something that is imposed on people, but something clients do for themselves with the hypnotherapist serving as a facilitator to guide them.
 Under hypnosis, clients enter a deep state of relaxation or “trance state” in which their minds are much more receptive to learning and using the full potential of their minds.
 In fact, Self-hypnosis has been said to be the ultimate act of self-control.

 Another myth that clients often have is that they live loss consciousness and have amnesia.
 The majority of people remember everything that occurs in hypnosis.
-This is beneficial, because the most of what we want to accomplish is done in a medium depth of trance, where people tend to remember everything.
+This is beneficial because most of what we want to accomplish are done in a medium depth of trance, where people tend to remember everything.